jrrk2/openstellina/README.md

     make init -> connects to the Stellina and runs a full auto-init.

-    make observe -> connects to the successfully initialised Stellina and begins an observation
+    make observe OBJECT=101 -> connects to the successfully initialised Stellina and begins an observation based on offline messier catalogue numbers

     make stopobs -> stops the previously started observation